top of page

 American Football captivated her in a way no other had.

-“It just ignited, like fire in me,” the Italian says of the moment she and several other young women began a movement – be it one where they would face numerous challenges with “stereotypes” proving hard to break down in her homeland.
+“It just ignited, like fire in me,” the Italian says of the moment she and several other young women began what would prove to be a transformational movement within the sport.

 “We approached Marco Mutti, who was the owner of the men’s American Football team in Milan, but he said ‘I don’t like girls playing (American) football, you can barely play soccer’ but we did not stop.